nickola/knowledge/kubernetes/README.md

     Defaults to `1`, minimum is `1`.
   - `failureThreshold`: After the probe fails specified times in a row, the overall check has failed: the container is not ready / healthy / live.
 For the case of a startup or liveness probe - container will be restarted.

+## Service

+`Service` is an abstract way to expose application running on a set of `Pods` (based on `selector` - `Pod` labels) as a network service (load balanced as round robin / random).

+`Service` types:
+  - `ClusterIP`: Default type, cluster-internal IP address.
+Only reachable within the cluster network.
+  - `NodePort`: Exposes the service on each node at a static port.
+  - `LoadBalancer`: Cloud provider will create a load balancer (integrates NodePort with cloud-based load balancers).
+  - `ExternalName`: Map to a DNS name, will return `CNAME` record with specified value.

+If `selector` is not defined, corresponding `EndpointSlice` (legacy `Endpoints`) are not created automatically and should be created manually. `EndpointSlice` contains references to a set of network endpoints.

+Headless `Service` used when you don't need load balancing across `Pods` and single IP for the `Service`.
+If will return DNS `A` / `AAAA` records for each IP or DNS `CNAME` record for `type: ExternalName`.
+It can be created if explicitly specify `None` for the `clusterIP` field.